brookskindle/pelican-markdown-parse/README.md

 1. Browse to http://localhost:8000/remark-test.html and view page source from your browser
-1. Observe that the `{static}/images/git-status.png` line was not converted properly, was is the case in http://localhost:8000/markdown-test.html
+1. Observe that the `{static}/images/git-status.png` line was not converted properly, as is the case with http://localhost:8000/markdown-test.html

 ## Explanation
 There are two articles in this project, `hello.md` and `hello.remark`.